Component Work: Ascent Design System

 Background: We were solving for a use case where a company may have multiple sub-brands and would like to distinguish each brand through different color avatars.
 A team working to improve the account switching experience, wanted a way to help with easier scan-ability.

-At the time, the avatar component didn’t allow for custom colors to be passed through.
-A part of this work was also to aid in establishing color combinations that passed accessibility with appropriate color contrast ratios.
+At the time, the avatar component did not support custom colors.
+Part of this work also included establishing accessible color combinations that met contrast requirements.

 Design Enhancement Highlights: